 Houses and other small buildings

-For buildings that do not have common areas (such as a bungalow), the pre-acceptance inspection includes verification of all items included in the list approved by the Régie du bâtiment du Québec (RBQ).
+For buildings without common areas (such as a bungalow), the pre-acceptance inspection includes verification of all the elements included in the approved list by the Régie du bâtiment du Québec (RBQ).